septimium/PicoSnakeGame/README.md

 # Pico Snake Game
-A game in rust that resembles the classic Snake Game from the Nokia 5110 phones era.
+A game in rust that resembles the classic Snake Game from the Nokia phones.

 ## Description